 Wing Chun Kung Fu in China History

-Leung Yee Tai, Wong Wah Bo and Dai Fa Min Kam were 3 members of the red boats which were instrumental in establishing and structuring wing chun into forms, training sets and weapons.
+Leung Yee Tai, Wong Wah Bo and Dai Fa Min Kam were 3 members of the red boats.

 The most renowned disciple from Dai Fa Min Kam was the legendary Yuan Kai San.

-Wong Wah Bo’s wing chun legacy stayed in Foshan through Leung Jan’s teachings, to 4 major disciples.
+Wong Wah Bo’s version stayed in Foshan through Leung Jan’s teachings, to 4 major disciples.

-Chan Wah Shun, a student of Leung Jan, became renowned for creating an alternative lineage of wing chun, teaching a different expression of wing chun.
+Chan Wah Shun, a student of Leung Jan, became renowned for creating an alternative lineage of wing chun.

 Wang Family wing chun lineage

 Cho family wing chun lineage

 Also, outside the Red Boat Opera Troupe, there was a monk “Dai Dong Fung”.

 He was the ancestor of Pao Fa Lien wing chun lineage.